webbedwin101/week1/AboutMe.md

 - Finance
 - Current Events

-## I also swimming at the beach :joy:
+## I also enjoy swimming at the beach :joy:

 ## Favorite quote:
 > ***"Value Yourself For Who You Are"***